 How do I apply?

 - Contact the District for an application, W-9 form, and applicant form, or download them from these links: Financial Assistance Application (Flat/Nibbs/Deep/West Creek), Financial Assistance Application (Spring Creek, etc.), W-9 form, and applicant form.
-You can scan and email the completed forms to Emily Gibbs at firstname.lastname@example.org, or you can mail them to our office: Piedmont SWCD, 100-B Dominion Dr. Farmville, VA 23901.
+You can scan and email the completed forms to Deanna Fehrer at email@example.com, or you can mail them to our office: Piedmont SWCD, 100-B Dominion Dr. Farmville, VA 23901.

-- If you qualify for more than 50% financial assistance based on the income eligibility guidelines, please submit proof of household income with your application.
+- If you qualify for more than 50% financial assistance based on the income eligibility guidelines and you will need to complete the income eligibility form submit proof of household income with your application.
 Eligibility is determined by the total household income, including the income of all household members.
 Income includes all sources, whether or not they are taxable for federal income tax purposes.
 To calculate your annual household income, add all income sources such as: social security benefits, wages, salaries and tips, retirement benefits, pension and annuity receipts, unemployment compensation, disability payments, interest and dividend receipts, business income, rental income, and capital gains.
 Submit the previous year’s federal tax return or pay stub with year-to-date figures or a letter from Social Security or your retirement fund stating the amount of income received each month.

 - Applications are presented for approval at monthly Board meetings (4th Tuesday of each month).
 Please submit applications no later than the Friday before the Board meeting.